The Benefits of Children’s Health and Nature on Childhood Development

 Physical Benefits

-In Finnish study, children who formerly played in the gravel yard of an urban day care center were reported to have better-regulated immune systems and healthier microbiomes (gut and skin bacteria) within a month of the yard being restored to a natural forest floor (AAAS).
+In a Finnish study, children who formerly played in the gravel yard of an urban day care center were reported to have better-regulated immune systems and healthier microbiomes (gut and skin bacteria) within a month of the yard being restored to a natural forest floor (AAAS).

 Emotional Benefits

-Provided with an outdoor space, children can engage in behaviors they might not be inside, such as yelling or climbing, which in turn helps them reduce tension and restlessness, which is especially good for children with ADHD (Child Mind).
-Additionally, when a child gets hurt outside, they may have to engage in self-soothing or self-regulating behaviors and learn how to manage their emotions without the help of an adult (Parents with Confidence).
+As an adult, you know how good it feels to be outside.
+Children can engage in outdoor behaviors that they might not be able to do inside, such as yelling or climbing, which helps them reduce tension and restlessness, which is especially good for children with ADHD (Child Mind).
+Additionally, when a child gets hurt outside, they may have to engage in self-soothing or self-regulating behaviors.
+They learn how to manage their emotions without the help of an adult (Parents with Confidence).

 Social Benefits